antoniocaporrini/ciphron/README.md

 **Introspection for your code.**

----

 ## 🚀 What is Ciphron?

 Ciphron is a tiny C-style REPL (Read-Eval-Print Loop) that lets you declare variables, print values, and introspect types right from your terminal.
-Inspired by C, Haskell, and retro computing, it’s a playground for anyone curious about interpreters, parsing, and dynamic code.
+Inspired by C syntax, it’s a playground for anyone curious about interpreters.

----

 ## ✨ Features